 # The ability to import your existing processes into it

-What a project management methodology will not do?
+What a PM methodology will not do?

 A methodology is not a silver bullet.
 It will not fix projects by itself or guarantee success and an efficient, effective experienced project manager is still required to deliver projects successfully.

 Remember that the finest carpenter’s tool-box will only be as good as the carpenter.
 No methodology will be 100% applicable to every type of project.
 So you will need to customise any methodology you purchase to ensure that it perfectly fits your project management environment.